 - All districts must account for students who have health conditions that require additional nursing services.
-Oregon law (ORS 336.201) defines three levels of severity related to required nursing services: - Medically Complex: Are students who may have an unstable health condition and who may require daily professional nursing services. - Medically Fragile: Are students who may have a lifethreatening health condition and who may require immediate professional nursing services. - Nursing-Dependent: Are students who have an unstable or life-threatening health condition and who require daily, direct, and continuous professional nursing services. - Staff and school administrators, in partnership with school nurses, or other school health providers, should work with interdisciplinary teams to address individual student needs.
-The school registered nurse (RN) is responsible for nursing care provided to individual students as outlined in ODE guidance and state law: - Communicate with parents and health care providers to determine return to school status and current needs of the student. - Coordinate and update other health services the student may be receiving in addition to nursing services.
-This may include speech language pathology, occupational therapy, physical therapy, as well as behavioral and mental health services. - Modify Health Management Plans, Care Plans, IEPs, or 504 or other student-level medical plans, as indicated, to address current health care considerations. - The RN practicing in the school setting should be supported to remain up to date on current guidelines and access professional support such as evidence-based resources from the Oregon School Nurses Association. - Service provision should consider health and safety as well as legal standards. - Appropriate medical-grade personal protective equipment (PPE) should be made available to nurses and other health providers. - Work with an interdisciplinary team to meet requirements of ADA and FAPE. - High-risk individuals may meet criteria for exclusion during a local health crisis. - Refer to updated state and national guidance and resources such as: - U.S. Department of Education Supplemental Fact Sheet: Addressing the Risk of COVID-19 in Preschool, Elementary and Secondary Schools While Serving Children with Disabilities from March 21, 2020. - ODE guidance updates for Special Education.
+Oregon law (ORS 336.201) defines three levels of severity related to required nursing services: - Medically Complex: Are students who may have an unstable health condition and who may require daily professional nursing services. - o Medically Fragile: Are students who may have a life-threatening health condition and who may require immediate professional nursing services. - o Nursing-Dependent: Are students who have an unstable or life-threatening health condition and who require daily, direct, and continuous professional nursing services. - Review Supplemental Guidance on Community and Health Responsibilities Regarding FAPE in Relation to IDEA During CDL and Hybrid. - Staff and school administrators, in partnership with school nurses, or other school health providers, should work with interdisciplinary teams to address individual student needs.
+The school registered nurse (RN) is responsible for nursing care provided to individual students as outlined in ODE guidance and state law: - o Communicate with parents and health care providers to determine return to school status and current needs of the student.

+- Coordinate and update other health services the student may be receiving in addition to nursing services.
+This may include speech language pathology, occupational therapy, physical therapy, as well as behavioral and mental health services. - o Modify Health Management Plans, Care Plans, IEPs, or 504 or other student-level medical plans, as indicated, to address current health care considerations. - The RN practicing in the school setting should be supported to remain up to date on current guidelines and access professional support such as evidence-based resources from the Oregon School Nurses Association. - o Service provision should consider health and safety as well as legal standards. - O Appropriate medical-grade personal protective equipment (PPE) should be made available to nurses and other health providers. - o Work with an interdisciplinary team to meet requirements of ADA and FAPE. - o High-risk individuals may meet criteria for exclusion during a local health crisis. - o Refer to updated state and national guidance and resources such as: - U.S. Department of Education Supplemental Fact Sheet: Addressing the Risk of COVID-19 in Preschool, Elementary and Secondary Schools While Serving Children with Disabilities from March 21, 2020. - ODE guidance updates for Special Education.
 Example from March 11, 2020. - OAR 581-015-2000 Special Education, requires districts to provide 'school health services and school nurse services' as part of the 'related services' in order 'to assist a child with a disability to benefit from special education.' - OAR 333-019-0010 Public Health: Investigation and Control of Diseases: General Powers and Responsibilities, outlines authority and responsibilities for school exclusion.